SYRIAN WELLBEING INITIATIVE

 Wellbeing – To see wellbeing as the norm among Syrian newcomers - a state of being comfortable, happy, healthy, secure, safe, and prosperous.

-Trauma-Informed Care – To use a strengths-based framework that is grounded in an understanding of and responsiveness to the impact of trauma.
+Trauma-Informed Care – A strengths-based framework that is grounded in an understanding of and responsiveness to the impact of trauma.
 This framework emphasizes physical, psychological, and emotional safety for both providers and survivors, and creates opportunities for survivors to rebuild a sense of control and empowerment.

 Acculturation – This is a process of social, psychological, and cultural change that stems from the balancing of two cultures while adapting to the prevailing culture of a different society.